John III, Duke of Brabant: The English alliance, 1337–1345

 When Edward III of England decided to press his claim to the crown of France in 1337, John, who was his first cousin, became an ally of England during the first stage of the Hundred Years' War.
-To Edward's diplomatic offensive to draw Brabant away from France, John lent a sympathetic ear.
+King Edward's diplomatic offensive to draw Brabant away from France, produced a sympathetic response from Duke John.
 Disrupting the staple connection between the towns of Flanders and the sources of English wool should divert it to the towns of Brabant, notably the recently established wool exchange.
-Edward protected Brabançon merchants in England from arrest or the confiscation of their goods, and he sweetened his offers with a promise of £60,000, an immense sum, and to make good any losses of revenue that might be confiscated by the king of France.
+Edward protected Brabançon merchants in England from arrest or the confiscation of their goods, and he sweetened his offers with a promise of £60,000, an immense sum, and to make good any losses of revenue that might result from penalties by the king of France.
 The same month of July 1337 John promised Edward 1,200 of his men-at-arms in the event of an English campaign in France, Edward to pay their salary.
 In August Edward pledged not to negotiate with the king without prior consultation with the duke.
 The alliance, kept secret at John's insistence, came into the open when Edward landed with his troops at Antwerp July 1338.
 John received the promised subsidy (March 1339) and agreed in June to betroth John's second daughter, Margaret, to Edward, the Black Prince, heir to the English throne.
 Two seasons of inconclusive campaigning that ravaged the north of France left Edward penniless at the end of 1341; he returned home, and when he returned to the fray, it was to Brittany: he never returned to the Low Countries.

 The French alliance, 1345–1355

 Though John was requesting papal dispensation for the marriage of Margaret and the Black Prince in 1343, the alliance with England unravelled as Edward's coffers emptied and his attentions turned elsewhere.
 In September 1345 representative of France and Brabant met at the Château de Saint-Germain-en-Laye to sign preliminary agreements, and by a treaty signed at Saint-Quentin, June 1347, Brabant was retained as an ally by France.
-Margaret was now to marry Louis of Male, who had inherited the title of count of Flanders, but whose power against the Flemish communes was virtually nil.
-A point of dispute with the count of Flanders had been the Lordship of Mechelen, a strategic enclave within Brabant: it was agreed that it would now come under full Brabançon control.
+Margaret was now to marry Louis of Male, who had inherited the title of count of Flanders, but whose power over the Flemish communes was virtually nil.
+A point of dispute with the count of Flanders had been the Lordship of Mechelen, a strategic enclave within Brabant: it was agreed that it would now come under full Brabantian control.
 Despite the diplomacy of Edward, John remained true to his French commitments until his death in December 1355.

-In 1350, Jews were persecuted in Brabant.

 Family

-In 1311, as his father's gesture of rapprochement with France, John married Marie d'Évreux (1303–1335), the daughter of Count Louis d'Évreux and Margaret of Artois.
-They had six children:
+In 1311, as his father's gesture of rapprochement with France, John married Marie of Évreux (1303–1335), the daughter of Prince Louis, Count of Évreux and Margaret of Artois.
+They had: